This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

-- Wound care: Ask your caregiver to show you how to care for your wounds.
+- Wound care: Ask your healthcare provider to show you how to care for your wounds.

 - Diet: You may be able to eat only soft foods or liquids for a time after surgery.
-Caregivers will tell you when you can eat your usual diet.
+Healthcare providers will tell you when you can eat your usual diet.

 - Pain medicine: Caregivers may give you medicine to take away or decrease your pain.